Japan should be an entry on your travel bucket list. It’s a beautiful country, stooped in fascinating history and unique culture.

 Now we’ve had a look at what’s in store for travelers to Japan during the high season, shoulder season, and low season.
 Let’s discover what there is to see and do month by month in Japan.

-In January, following a widespread close-down of businesses across New Year, Winter wraps Japan in beautiful powder snow, and the mountains come to life.
+In January, following a widespread close-down of businesses across New Year, Winter wraps Japan (see also, ‘When is Winter in Japan?‘) in beautiful powder snow, and the mountains come to life.

-Ski season is in full swing, with snow sports lovers from all over the world coming together to hit the magnificent Japanese slopes.
+Ski season is in full swing, with snow sports lovers (see also, ‘What is the National Sport of Japan?‘) from all over the world coming together to hit the magnificent Japanese slopes.

 Major events include Shōgatsu, which is the Japanese word for New Year, where you can expect lots of celebrations across all cities, and Coming-of-Age Day.